Configuration

 Prevention over recovery.

-The upgrader is stateless.
-It asks Kubeadapt Cloud "what should I upgrade to?", gets a target version (or nothing), and applies the update.
+On each check, the cluster asks Kubeadapt "what should I upgrade to?", gets a target version (or nothing), and applies the update.
 The operation is atomic and locked; no other process can modify the chart release until the cycle completes.
 If the upgrade fails, Helm rolls back automatically.

-If a released version turns out to have a bug, it gets removed from the graph.
+If a released version turns out to have a bug, it's removed from the available paths.
 Clusters that have not yet upgraded never see that version.
-Clusters already on the bad version get a path that skips over it in the next cycle.
+Clusters already on the bad version get a path that skips over it on the next check.
 The fix ships as a new version that all affected clusters pick up automatically.

 Multi-hop upgrades

-When the gap between current and target is large, Kubeadapt Cloud returns a sequential path: 0.17.0 -> 0.18.0 -> 0.18.5.
-The upgrader executes one hop per check cycle, ensuring each intermediate version's defaults are applied in order.
+When the gap between current and target is large, Kubeadapt returns a sequential path: 0.17.0 -> 0.18.0 -> 0.18.5.
+One hop is applied per check cycle, ensuring each intermediate version's defaults are applied in order.

 Platform-aware updates

-The upgrader auto-detects your cloud provider (EKS, AKS, GKE, or on-premise) at startup.
-Platform gets sent with every update check, so Kubeadapt Cloud can scope versions by environment.
-Your clusters only receive patches relevant to them.
+Your cloud provider (EKS, AKS, GKE, or on-premise) is auto-detected at startup.
+Kubeadapt uses it to scope versions by environment, so your clusters only receive patches relevant to them.

 Configuration